Steps to Calories Calculator

 Limitations, Privacy, and Accuracy:

-Calories from steps are estimates, not lab measurements.
-The calculation does not measure oxygen uptake, heart rate, grade, wind, heat, footwear, running economy, recovery pauses, or individual gait mechanics.
-It also cannot know whether a full-day step count came from one continuous pace or many short tasks.
-For mixed days, split the day into sessions when possible or increase the uncertainty percentage.
+Calories from steps are estimates.
+The calculation does not measure oxygen uptake, heart rate, grade, wind, heat, footwear, running economy, pauses, or individual gait mechanics.
+It also cannot know whether a full-day step count came from one continuous pace or many short movements.
+For daily totals with mixed activity, split sessions or widen the uncertainty range.

-After the page loads, step inputs, calculations, tables, chart data, and exports are generated in the browser.
-No workout file upload or account connection is needed to turn entered body weight, steps, pace, or target values into results.
+After the page loads, entered values, calculations, tables, chart data, and exports are handled in the browser.
+The estimate does not require a workout file upload or account connection.

 Worked Examples: